RangerDigital/bednarski.dev/content/blog/eu-manufacturing.md

 ---
 title: Is EU Manufacturing Really on Life Support?
-My One-Off Lathe Saga
 description: How the search for a single tool-steel sleeve turned into a guided tour of everything wrong with European prototyping.
 date: 2025-08-06
 tags: